yipsun/lightspeedboutique/README.md

 `Boutique`'s state has a `listingLimit` property which is passed as prop to `Listing`, with CTAs we can modify this value to allow more products to be shown, exemple at [Simons](https://www.simons.ca/en).
 With the eventuality to add sorting and filtering methods to the listing, this one could become a class component as it'll require state management.

 The cart property of the `Boutique`'s state only store the ID of the product as it's key and the quantity, this way there's no duplicate in our application and there's only one true data for a product.
 The success message to the checkout functionality list all the products bought and the quantity.
 The next step would actually be to have a cart management UI to remove items or update quantities.

+## Contact

+If you have any questions, comments and/or constructive feedback on this technical test, please write me at [sonda.yip@gmai.com](mailto:sonda.yip@gmail.com)